-- A. Contractor shall provide managed health and other diagnostic and treatment services utilizing the IDT approach to comprehensively assess and evaluate Member needs, initiate and coordinate required care, and otherwise provide effective Case Management for each Member in compliance with 42 CFR 460.102, 460.104, 460.106, 460.114, 460.92, and 460.98. - B. Contractor shall accept responsibility for management of all health care costs and services for each Member, except for those services which are specifically excluded as stated in Exhibit E, Attachment 1, provision 26B.
+- A. Contractor shall provide managed health and other diagnostic and treatment services utilizing the IDT approach to comprehensively assess and evaluate Member needs, initiate and coordinate required care, and otherwise provide effective Case Management for each Member in compliance with 42 CFR 460.102, 460.104, 460.106, 460.114, 460.92, and 460.98. - B. Contractor shall accept responsibility for management of all health care costs and services for each Member, except for those services which are specifically excluded as stated in Exhibit E, Attachment 1, Covered Services (B) Covered Services do not include.